How to Get an A? 15 Must-Ask Questions Before Finals

 Especially in a hybrid or online course, it’s vital to know whether your final will be online or in print.
 Often, courses will have both, and you don’t want to miss an entire section just because you didn’t know about it.

-At the beginning of the course, your professor probably went over how much the final is worth in regards to your overall grade.
+At the beginning of the course, your professor likely explained the weight of the final exam in relation to your overall grade.
 Ask the question again.
-Sometimes, the weight of a final will change depending on how the class is progressing.
+Sometimes, the weight of the final exam might change depending on the progress of the class.

 5. How much of the test is based on the lecture material?

 If you are in a course where there is a huge lecture component, it’s good to know how much will be lecture-based and how much will be directly from the book.
 That way you can focus your study where it will be most effective.